Research development in Hunter New England

 For further information, relevant forms or templates, contact the Hunter New England LHD Research Office at (02) 4921 4140 or email HNELHD-ResearchOffice@health.nsw.gov.au

-The HCF Research Foundation Translational Research Grants Scheme (the Scheme) focuses on responding to health issues identified by health care providers and translating research findings into practice by health service delivery stakeholders.
+The HCF Research Foundation Translational Research Grants Scheme focuses on responding to health issues identified by health care providers and translating research findings into practice by health service delivery stakeholders.

-The Scheme's aim is to implement cost-effective, evidence-based innovation into health care delivery to improve outcomes and the experience of health care workers.
+Through this scheme, the Foundation aims to facilitate the implementation of cost-effective, evidence-based innovation into health care delivery to improve outcomes and the experience of health care workers.

-Note: There are no funding rounds currently open.
-For future dates, and further information, contact the Hunter New England LHD Research Office at (02) 4921 4140 or email HNELHD-ResearchOffice@health.nsw.gov.au
+Note: For future dates, and further information, contact the Hunter New England LHD Research Office at (02) 4921 4140 or email HNELHD-ResearchOffice@health.nsw.gov.au

 The NSW Office for Health and Medical Research offer funding to staff within: